-When launching a new electrical business, no network is quite as valuable as your family and friends.
-Pretty much all households need electrical work at some point, so make your inner circle your first point of call.
+When launching a new electrical business, your family and friends can be your most valuable network.
+Pretty much all households need electrical work at some point, so the people close to you should be your first point of call.
 Once you’ve got a bit of a following you can start to build clients via other channels.
-Word of mouth is invaluable, as are marketing channels like social media – Facebook, Instagram etc. See below!
+Word of mouth is invaluable, but marketing channels like social media can drive exceptional growth.

 Know your strengths and weaknesses

 Whatever your strengths, work them to your advantage.
-Then identify weak points, and take steps to work on improving your aptitude, or simply outsource to experts, especially when it comes to specialist processes like accounting and web development.
+Then identify weak points, and take steps to work on improving your aptitude, or simply outsourcing to experts.
+We’re talking specialist processes like accounting and web development.

-Finding it difficult to figure out where you rock, and where you crash and burn?
+Finding it difficult to figure out where you smash it and where you crash it?
 Running a SWOT analysis is a great way to not only understand your strengths (S) and weaknesses (W), but also identify opportunities (O), and anticipate threats (T).